KILTprotocol/docs/docs/develop/02_chain/02_pallets/01_did.md

 * Setting delegations
 * Doing key rotations on the DID keys

-## Register a Full DID
+## Register a DID

-A full DID is needed if the user wants to become an Attester or wants to setup delegations.
+A DID is needed if the user wants to become an Attester or wants to setup delegations.
-A full DID also allows the user to embed a list of URLs, known as services, into the DID document so that they can be retrieved from the chain as part of the DID document.
+A DID also allows the user to embed a list of URLs, known as services, into the DID document so that they can be retrieved from the chain as part of the DID document.
-To create a full DID the user first has to create some keys, and optionally some services:
+To create a DID the user first has to create some keys, and optionally some services:

 * one authentication key for signing extrinsics from your DID
 * zero or more key agreement keys for encrypting messages that are sent to you